 Then what?
 What could The Greatest Love possibly be apologizing for?
 And in thinking about it for some time now I realize there is only one thing in my entire life that I could imagine my god needing to apologize for.
 Namely the first vision.
-I believe that first vision exposed my soul to Hell and to this day it terrifies me to even think about it.
-I said earlier that I believed it was done in order to introduce me to the power of love and give me the confidence to be myself.
-I believe this is all true but with the seventh message I now see that The Greatest Love was trying to teach me a more fundamental lesson.
+I believe that first vision exposed my soul to a Hell that no soul should ever have to experience.
+An existence without love.
+An existence without Them.
+And it was done to reveal its fiction.

 The Greatest Love apologized because They knew that by exposing my soul to that unreal Hell, however briefly, it would cause me to suffer.
 It would be traumatizing and its fire would forever be seared into my memory.
-But once experienced those feelings would stand as a reminder of Their presence in my life.
-A reminder that I do not need to feel so utterly alone ever again.
-Of Their greater power, greater than the fires of Hell, to walk me back from those most fearsome of depths.
+But once understood a greater good would emerge: the realization that They will never leave the side of any of us, for any reason, at any time.
+Of Their greater power to walk me back from those most fearsome of depths.
 And of the power of love, even in its simplest of forms, to comfort the suffering and alleviate the pain.

 I believe now that my walking away from my previous church never offended The Greatest Love because I tried to base that decision and all my beliefs on the love I found all around me as well as within me.
 But it was difficult and continues to be.
 It requires much thought and prayer.
 Answers are not always forthcoming and I have likely made mistakes.
 I remain a work in progress.
 But I have tried.
 And I believe it is the attempt to live your life in love that is the most important.